Looking for a new heating system?

 For this task, you may need the following tools:

 A radiator bleed key – used to open up the radiator vent valve (available from most hardware stores)

-Step one – Turn your heating on
+Step 1: Turn your heating on

 Tip: If you do not have a radiator vent key it is sometimes possible to use a flat-headed screwdriver on modern radiators.

-Step six – Bleed the radiator
+Step 4: – Close the radiator valve

 If the water pressure in your system is correct, the needle gauge on your boiler will be facing green.
-If it’s on yellow then you will need to re-pressurise the system.
+If it’s on yellow, then you will need to re-pressurise the system.
 To do this you’ll need to locate the central filling loop connected to your boiler.
 It looks like a tap and is connected to your main water supply; for reference, the pressure in a typical family home is usually between 1.0 and 1.5 bar.